NOAA-GFDL/AM4/README.md

 ## Building AM4

+###Containers
+The [container folder](container) provides example Dockerfiles and Signularity definition files to use to build AM4 containers using either GCC/GFORTAN or Intel oneAPI.
+There is a script that can be used to build the intel singularity containers, and the first step of this script can be used with the other GFDL climate models.

+### From source
 The [exec](exec) directory contains Makefiles that can be used to build the AM4 executable.
 These Makefiles were generated using the [Make Makefile (mkmf)](https://github.com/NOAA-GFDL/mkmf) program.